StatCan/goofys/README.md

 # Overview

+Goofys-blkread is a fork of Goofys with a read cache that aggressively prefetches large data blocks.
+Enable this cache by `--block-read-cache`.

 Goofys allows you to mount an S3 bucket as a filey system.

 It's a Filey System instead of a File System because goofys strives